MicrosoftDocs/iis-docs/iis/web-hosting/installing-infrastructure-components/hyper-v-guides.md

 ## Learn Hyper-V

-The following video (`https://mediadl.microsoft.com/mediadl/IISNET/Media/HDA20-HyperV/Virtualization%20360-Microsoft%20Virtualization%20Strategy.wmv "video"`) provides an overview of Microsoft virtualization technologies and strategy, and explains why the technology has evolved to what it is now and where it is going in the future.
-It walks you through the various forms of virtualization: profile, presentation, desktop, application, server, and network.
+The following downloadable documentation provides an overview of Microsoft virtualization technologies and strategy.
+It explains the evolution of the technology, its current state, and its future direction.
+The document walks you through the various forms of virtualization: profile, presentation, desktop, application, server, and network.

 ![Diagram displaying the types of Microsoft Virtualization technologies.](hyper-v-guides/_static/image1.jpg)

-This download (`https://download.microsoft.com/download/A/2/F/A2F199C0-672E-44E6-BF1D-878E233C3F08/ValueProp.zip "download"`) includes the slides that are presented in the video above.

 The following download (`https://download.microsoft.com/download/A/2/F/A2F199C0-672E-44E6-BF1D-878E233C3F08/ValueProp.zip "download"`) describes the value proposition for Hyper-V: